 In parallel to these analytical works, the 11 FD secreted proteins will be cloned into expression vectors adapted to the production of stable (Arabidopsis) or transient (N. bentamiana, Vitis vinifera) transgenic plants for functional studies in planta.
-Particular attention will focus on effectors in which genetic variability has been detected during the DNA collection screening.

 The effectors expressed in the plants will then be fused to a fluorescent protein to determine their intracellular localisation by fluorescence microscopy.